Fernthedev/ServerStartupScripts/README.md

 There are two files:
 - ServerStart.sh (the script for starting the server)
-- settings.sh (the variables or settings that can be customnized)
+- settings.sh (the variables or settings that can be customized)

 Requirements to use:
 - jq (`sudo apt install jq`)